“Done shelving those VHS?” said Carl, the weekend manager, the collar of his blue polo a bit worn.

 400,0.00 gil strong!

-He flipped the note to read the backside (it was blank), crumpled it into a ball and tossed it on the ground.
+He flipped the note to check the backside, which was blank, crumpled it into a ball and tossed it on the ground.

-Inside his apartment, he sat down on the well-worn side of the couch, grabbed a rectangular black remote and clicked on the television.
-He had a closer look at the Doritos bag.
+Inside his apartment, he sat down on the well-worn side of the couch and grabbed a rectangular black remote.
+He clicked on the television absently, his attention squarely on the Doritos bag.
 It was pristine.
 He opened the seal, whiffed the familiar garlic-cheese, and popped a tortilla chip onto his tongue.
 Delicious.
-MTV blared “The Real World” and he fell asleep thinking about being on camera all the time — his hand resting contently inside of the bag of chips.
+MTV blared “The Real World” and he fell asleep thinking about being watched on camera all the time — his hand resting contently inside of the bag of chips.

 “Rise or shine,” it spoke through the tiniest mouth in the tiniest voice.